 Section 2.
 Other NJSPE Executive Committee Members

 The Nominations Committee shall canvass all Chapters and Interest Groups to identify potential candidates for the Officer positions other than the NSPE Delegate.
 Concerted effort should be made to nominate Officer candidates from the broadest cross-section of these entities.
-Only Licensed Members shall be eligible to be nominated for the positions of President and Vice President, and only those members who satisfy NSPE Bylaw 12 are eligible to be nominated for the other officer positions.
+Only Licensed Members shall be eligible to be nominated for the positions of President and Vice President.

 Section 3.
 At-Large Director[s]

 Any NJSPE member who is not affiliated with either a Chapter or Interest Group may make known to the Chair of the Nominations Committee no later than January 15 her/his interest in being a candidate to serve as an At-Large Director to represent those other unaffiliated NJSPE members.
 The Nominations Committee shall entertain all such candidates to assess each’s worthiness to be a candidate.
 Unless disqualified for cause by the Nominations Committee, each such candidate shall be included in its report.
 If no candidate is forthcoming by January 15th, the Nominations Committee shall select a candidate from the roster of NJSPE unaffiliated members, who is assessed to be qualified, and include the name of such member in its report.

 Section 4.
 Notification to Chapters and Interest Groups